Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

   * `Username` - The username of the account that should be used to authenticate the connection to your account.
   * `Password` - The password for the above account.
   * `API Endpoint` - The service API endpoint.
 * Click `Create Key`.

+### Key Type - Virima

+Keys of this type require an API Key and Tenant ID to be created and provided to you by Virima.
+This API key needs permission to fetch CIs and software inventory records, before the details can be stored in KeySafe, and eventually be used by the Asset Import Utility.

+* In Hornbill, navigate to `Configuration` > `Platform Configuration` > `KeySafe`.
+* Click `+ Create New Key`.
+* Choose a key type of `Virima`.
+* Give the KeySafe key a Title.
+* Optionally add a Description.
+* Populate the following fields on the form:
+  * `API Key Name` - The name of the API Key associated with a user account that has permission to fetch assets.
+  * `Tenant ID` - The Tenant ID as provided by Virima.
+  * `API Key` -  The API Key as provided by Virima.
+  * `API Endpoint` - The API Endpoint for your Virima tenant, for example: `https://login-euc1.virima.com/www_em/rest`
+* Click `Create Key`.

 ### Key Type - VMWare Workspace One UEM